I7-Examples/Bronze/docs/source.txt

 Carry out wearing the helmet:
 	repeat with item running through people
 	begin;
-		change the sound of the item to "steady breathing";
+		now the sound of the item is "steady breathing";
 	end repeat.

 Carry out taking off the helmet:
 	repeat with item running through people
 	begin;
-		change the sound of the item to "silence";
+		now the sound of the item is "silence";
 	end repeat.

 After wearing the helmet: